| True Stories? Urban Legends? Chain Letters? Could be one or all

 she carried a package.
 On her face was the brightest smile I had ever seen.
 I would swear

 a soft halo encircled her blond hair as she kept walking toward me, her eyes holding mine.
+As she came closer, I saw what she held and tears began misting

 in my eyes.
 "These are for you," she said and placed three beautiful long

+stemmed yellow roses in my arms.
 "When you go through the line, they will know these are paid for."

+She leaned over and placed a gentle kiss on my cheek, then smiled again.
 I wanted to tell her what she'd done, what the roses meant, but still unable to

 speak, I watched as she walked away as tears clouded my vision.
 I looked down at the